Jump to main content

 KIM: OnePath has been helping people with HAE for over 10 years—from helping with the insurance process to making sure you have consistent access to medication and at-home injection training.

-LINDA: Sounds good, Kim!
+LINDA: Thanks, Kim!
 It’s really important for people to understand the side effects associated with any medication they take.

-KIM: When we say “most common side effects,” we’re talking about the side effects that were experienced by most people in the clinical trial.
+KIM: Now let’s discuss the most common side effects seen with TAKHZYRO.
+These refer to the side effects that were experienced by the most people in the clinical trial.
 These were injection site reactions, upper respiratory infection (an example of this is when someone gets a cold), headache, rash, muscle pain, dizziness, and diarrhea.
 You can see the percentage of patients that experienced these side effects in the table.
-Today let’s talk about injection site reactions.

 LINDA: Kim, some people may not know what injection site reactions are.
 Can you explain them?